MicrosoftDocs/learn/learn-pr/wwl-sci/design-strategy-for-secure-server-client-endpoints/includes/2-specify-security-baselines-for-server-client-endpoints.md

 Our recommendations follow a streamlined and efficient approach to baseline definitions.
 The foundation of that approach is essentially:

--   The baselines are designed for well-managed, security-consciou organizations in which standard end users do not have administrativ rights.
+-   The baselines are designed for well-managed, security-consciou organizations in which standard end users do not have administrative rights.
 -   A baseline enforces a setting only if it mitigates a contemporary security threat and does not cause operational issues that are worse than the risks they mitigate.
 -   A baseline enforces a default only if it's otherwise likely to be set to an insecure state by an authorized user: